The Bitcoin Commons

 Bitcoin faces a critical governance asymmetry: while its technical consensus layer is cryptographically bulletproof, its development governance relies on informal social coordination.
 At Bitcoin's multi-trillion dollar scale, this represents an existential vulnerability.

-This whitepaper presents two innovations that enable each other: BLLVM provides mathematical rigor (proofs locked to code, formal verification, consensus matching); Bitcoin Commons provides governance coordination without civil war (Ostrom's principles through cryptographic enforcement).
+This whitepaper presents two innovations that enable each other: BLVM provides mathematical rigor (proofs locked to code, formal verification, consensus matching); Bitcoin Commons provides governance coordination without civil war (Ostrom's principles through cryptographic enforcement).
 Together they solve Bitcoin's governance asymmetry.

 1. Introduction